ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## 2017

+- **Sapiens: A Brief History of Humankind** by Yuval Noah Harari <span class="primary-color">★★</span>

+  I was tuned into *Sapiens* from its inclusion in [Bill Gates's 2016 summer reading list](https://www.gatesnotes.com/About-Bill-Gates/Summer-Books-2016).
+Who would've thought: Bill Gates has a pretty good taste in books 😉.

+  *Sapiens* is a pleasant read for two reasons: comfortable prose and clear theses.
+This is not to say that the book is simplistic or boring.
+It's the opposite: that the language and structure of the book do so much to keep it an engaging read.
+I almost couldn't help but read more.

+  One thing I will note is that I was surprised (pleasantly so) by the "philosophy" in the pages of the book.
+I found myself generally agreeable to many of Yuval Noah Harari's posits and propositions.
+But a different perspective on these philosophical points might cloud your perception of the work.

 - **Born on Third Base: A One Percenter Makes the Case for Tackling Inequality, Bringing Wealth Home, and Committing to the Common Good** by Chuck Collins <span class="primary-color">★</span>

   At times, the book reads a little one-dimensional in its interpretation of the issues facing the world today.
 But Chuck Collins does a fine job making the case for those in the 1% to give back, and he does so with many suggestions for practical actions.

   If you agree with his assumptions and worldview, then this book will be a convincing and inspiring read.
 If you agree with some, but not all of Collins's points (as I do), then this book will be a provocative and ambitious read.

 - **Sum** by David Eagleman <span class="primary-color">★★</span>